FreeRTOS/FreeRTOS-Plus-TCP/README.md

+## Generating pre V3.0.0 folder structure for backward compatibility
+In versions >= 3.0.0, the folder structure of FreeRTOS-Plus-TCP has changed and the files have been broken down into smaller logically separated modules.
+Additionally, the source files have been moved to `source` directory.
+This change makes existing projects non-compilable and requires modification of project(s) to include the modified source files and include the modified directories.

+In case project modification is difficult and/or unwarrented, a script is provided to generate the folder structure similar to [this](https://github.com/FreeRTOS/FreeRTOS-Plus-TCP/tree/f118c8415b4373e3d6e6dbd2d5a116f7eaf27b63).

+**Note:** After running the script, while the .c files will have same names as the pre V3.0.0 source, the files in the `include` directory will have different names and the number of files will differ as well.
+This should, however, not pose any problems to most projects as projects generally include all files in a given directory.

+### Running the script to generate pre V3.0.0 folder structure.
+For running the script, you will need Python version > 3.7.
+You can download/install it from [here](https://www.python.org/downloads/).

+Once python is downloaded and installed, you can verify the version from your terminal/command window by typing `python --version`.

+To run the script, you should switch to the FreeRTOS-Plus-TCP directory that was created using the [Cloning this repository](#cloning-this-repository) step above.
+And then run  `python <Path/to/the/script>/GenerateOriginalFiles.py`.

 ## Getting started
 The easiest way to use FreeRTOS-Plus-TCP is to start with the pre-configured demo application project (found in [this directory](https://github.com/FreeRTOS/FreeRTOS/tree/master/FreeRTOS-Plus/Demo/FreeRTOS_Plus_TCP_Minimal_Windows_Simulator)).
 That way you will have the correct FreeRTOS source files included, and the correct include paths configured.
 Once a demo application is building and executing you can remove the demo application files, and start to add in your own application source files.
 See the [FreeRTOS Kernel Quick Start Guide](https://www.freertos.org/FreeRTOS-quick-start-guide.html) for detailed instructions and other useful links.